afroose/Thinkful-Diary/Diary_0118.md

 		1. arrays and loops JSbin: https://gist.github.com/afroose/2940b8050713d057727fb3693018cbb5
 		2. Object.Keys and Factory functions: https://gist.github.com/afroose/bb1388c4a9eb43fe35716da0852c2ed1

-These lessons were quite a jump in comnplexity.
+These lessons were quite a jump in complexity.
 I need to review and practice with the syntax in real examples.
 (for ex. reformatting pages using objects)

 ### To Do